 (Using Frances Frei’s “4 Things a Service Business Must Get Right”)

-- Single aircraft type (Airbus A320) – By having a fleet of the same type of airplane, VivaColombia had savings in the maintenance and technicians needed to support the operations.
-It also only needed a standard training for the same aircraft type.
+- Single aircraft type (Airbus A320) – By having a fleet of the same kind of airplane, VivaColombia had savings in the maintenance and technicians needed to support the operations.
+It also only required regular training for the same aircraft type.
 VivaColombia on average had half the average amount of employees per airplane in comparison to Avianca and LAN (since they both used Boeing and Airbus Planes).

 - Tighter seating and single passenger class – VivaColombia would carry 20% more passengers than the traditional airline in the Airbus A320.
-The focus on tighter seating made no need to create passenger classes since the goal was to maximize the number of people they can fit inside the airplane.
-Traditional airlines focused on comfort for their customers at a higher price, VivaColombia was not.
+The focus on closer seating made no need to create passenger classes since the goal was to maximize the number of people they can fit inside the airplane.
+Traditional airlines focused on comfort for their customers at a higher price; VivaColombia was not.

 - Online Ticket Sales – The majority of their tickets are sold online.
 They push the customer to finalize their purchase without the help of an employee with the incentive of not being charged with an extra fee.
-This enables VivaColombia to lower the number of needed employees in their front line (i.e. Check-in / Reservation Counter Representative).
+This kind of sales enables VivaColombia to lower the number of needed employees in their front line (i.e., Check-in / Reservation Counter Representative).

 - No numbered seats – This strategy makes boarding faster by cutting the boarding time in half.
 These time cuts result in lower parking and air conditioner cost while the planes are operating.

 - No free in-flight services / No frequent flyer program – Traditional airlines provide meals, free entertainment, and rewards for customer loyalty, but this is an expense that VivaColombia forgoes.
-The airline charges for meals and drinks in their flights as part of its ancillary revenue strategy.
-They also don’t have loyalty programs refraining to incur on those operational expenses.
+The airline charges for snacks and drinks in their flights as part of its ancillary revenue strategy.
+They also don’t have loyalty programs refraining from incurring on those operational expenses.

-The funding mechanism for VivaColombia differentiated them from airlines established in Colombia at the time, but they had to focus on getting the funding right because low-cost airline competitors, such as Wingo and Norwegian, had plans enter the Colombian market in the near future.
+The funding mechanism for VivaColombia differentiated them from airlines established in Colombia at the time, but they had to focus on getting the funding right because low-cost airline competitors, such as Wingo and Norwegian, had plans enter the Colombian market soon.

 Managing the Workforce

 The low-cost airline business model leverages some of its funding strategies to manage their workforce.
-VivaColombia only buys one type of airplane which helps them manage their workforce by standardizing training for staff and crew.
-This simplifies the employee’s experience since they only had to focus on what to do in one aircraft.
-In contrast, major airlines send their crew and staff to training where they must learn about various types of aircraft and how to operate in them.
-Like many other aspects of the low-cost carrier model managing something becomes a question of simplification and standardizing procedures.
+VivaColombia only buys one type of airplane which helps them achieve their workforce by standardizing training for staff and crew.
+These standards simplify the employee’s experience since they only had to focus on what to do in one aircraft.
+In contrast, significant airlines send their crew and staff to training where they must learn about various types of aircraft and how to operate in them.
+Like many other aspects of the low-cost carrier model, managing something becomes a question of simplification and standardizing procedures.

 Airlines, in general, share similar tactics for workforce management by offering fringe benefits.
-The industry has determined that it can fill empty seats with their own employees (or their family members) and in this way, they enhance the employee’s experience when there is no way of monetizing that passenger seat.
+The industry has determined that it can fill empty seats with their employees (or their family members) and in this way, they enhance the employee’s experience when there is no way of monetizing that passenger seat.
 Employees in most airlines have the benefit to fly standby on an airplane with available seats as long as they are flying through internal company routes.
-Some companies even extend this benefit across airline alliances and partnerships which maximize the benefit of the employee, given them the ability to expand the route selection across the partnerships their employer has established.
-These types of fringe benefits are very useful to retain personnel that deal directly with the customer.
-Chances are that if a customer is dealing with issues pertaining to their travel, they will most like take out their frustration on the airline employees.
+Some companies even extend this benefit across airline alliances and partnerships which maximize the profit of the employee, given them the ability to expand the route selection across the partnerships their employer has established.
+These types of fringe benefits are beneficial to retain personnel that deals directly with the customer.
+The chances are that if a customer is dealing with issues of their travel, they will most like take out their frustration on the airline employees.
 Airlines provide this great benefit to the employee with the thought that it will supersede the will to behave inadequately towards a customer.

 Managing the Customer

-Contrary to VivaColombia, a classic way that major airlines manage their customers is by providing enhancements to the customer’s experience with offerings such as loyalty/frequent flyer programs.
-These types of programs help the airlines retain customers by offering them upgrades and perks to their experience.
+Contrary to VivaColombia, a traditional way that significant airlines manage their customers is by providing enhancements to the customer’s experience with offerings such as loyalty/frequent flyer programs.
+These types of programs help the airlines retain customers by offering them upgrades and perks to their expertise.
 These experience enhancements further increase customer satisfaction and increase the possibility of repeated business with these customers.
-On the other side of this experience, if the airline is not able to provide the expected service (i.e. lost flight/seat to overbooking) for a customer, it finds a way to compensate for their shortcomings.
-It is customary for airlines to provide flight vouchers (for free flights), cash compensation and/or hotel accommodations if this is what it takes to increase the likelihood that the customer will fly again with that airline after they have failed at providing the expected service.
+On the other side of this experience, if the airline is not able to provide the expected service (i.e., lost flight/seat to overbooking) for a customer, it finds a way to compensate for their shortcomings.
+It is customary for airlines to provide flight vouchers (for free flights), cash compensation and hotel accommodations if this is what it takes to increase the likelihood that the customer will fly again with that airline after they have failed at providing the expected service.